Rivlow/theory-of-vibration/part1/README.md

    - Solving the eigenvalue problem to obtain natural frequencies and mode shapes

 4. **Visualization**
-   - Representation of clamped nodes and lumped masses
    - Visualization of mode shapes with a color scale based on displacement amplitude
    ![mode](Pictures/mode_shape.png)